-In principle the tax authority is required to respect the form of relatedparty transactions, assuming that the parties have honoured the contractual terms and have not discovered any deviation between the agreement and the actual transactions.
-However, if the terms of the agreement are kept, and the tax authority evidences that the arm'slength principle is not adopted, it may proceed to adjust the value of the transaction in order to comply with the arm's-length principle.
+In principle, the tax authority is required to respect the form of related-party transactions, assuming that the parties have honoured the contractual terms and have not discovered any deviation between the agreement and the actual transactions.
+However, if the terms of the agreement are kept, and the tax authority evidences that the arm's-length principle is not adopted, it may proceed to adjust the value of the transaction to comply with the arm's-length principle.
 In practice, this is realised when the tax authorities have to increase the taxable income of the taxpayer.
-In either case, the tax authorities have to scrutinise the transaction in order to examine possible transactions of a different nature than the one described in the agreement.
+In either case, the tax authorities must scrutinise the transaction to examine possible transactions of a different nature than the one described in the agreement.